 Things to Consider When Visiting Barcelona

-Before we dive into the best places to visit, we wanted to cover a few of the details for when you visit Barcelona.
+Before you pack your bags, we wanted to use this Barcelona travel guide to go over a few of the details for when you visit Barcelona.
 So, here’s a brief guide to general information, public transport in Barcelona, and more!